 Unprecedented change is required across cities in the U.K. in order to address one of the most pressing issues in our lifetime - climate change.
-In 2020, we expect increased awareness within companies of the social and environmental impact of their real estate decisions.
+In 2020, we expect increased awareness within companies of the social and environmental impact of

-There is likely to be a rise in the number of companies signing the Net Zero Carbon Buildings Commitment and setting zero-carbon targets for the development and operations of their property portfolio.
+There is likely to be a rise in the number of companies signing the Net Zero Carbon Buildings Commitment and setting zerocarbon targets for the development and operations of their property portfolio.
 We expect this trend to start at company headquarters and will thus be largely focussed on London and the core U.K. cities.